-Step 2.
-Sending your required notice
+1. Send your required notice

 The states are usually separated into two categories: notice states and non-notice states.
 Some states, in other words, require notices sent to preserve lien rights, and other states don’t.
 Louisiana is one of the hybrid states with a very untraditional notice requirement.
 As a result, a lot of companies get this wrong.
 Beware.

 A notice is usually required under three scenarios.
 If you don’t fall within one of these four scenarios, move on: